BLAKE3-team/BLAKE3/c/README.md

 expects to be linked with code for five different instruction sets: portable C, SSE2, SSE4.1, AVX2, and AVX-512.

-For each of the x86 SIMD instruction sets, two versions are available, one in assembly (which is further divided into three flavors: Unix, Windows MSVC, and Windows GNU) and one using C intrinsics.
-The assembly versions are generally preferred: they perform better, they perform more consistently across different compilers, and they build more quickly.
+For each of the x86 SIMD instruction sets, four versions are available: three flavors of assembly (Unix, Windows MSVC, and Windows GNU) and one version using C intrinsics.
+The assembly versions are generally preferred.
+They perform better, they perform more consistently across different compilers, and they build more quickly.
 On the other hand, the assembly versions are x86\_64-only, and you need to select the right flavor for your target platform.

 Here's an example of building a shared library on x86\_64 Linux using the assembly implementations: